Start here

 • The Expert Builder crafting production-grade systems with confidence.

-The Three Pillars of Modern Data Engineering: The Expert Builder, The Data Innovator, The Force Multiplier
+The Three Pillars of Modern Data Engineering: The Expert Builder, The Strategic Engineer, The Force Multiplier

 These are the three pillars of modern data engineering and this publication helps you master all of them.